 The original business was located on East 4th St. Somewhat later they were on 4th Ave. (from 1880 to just after the turn of the century) and in a small building at 46-54 Cooper Square (until 1923).
 Click here for Carl Fischer ad from 1918.
 In 1923 Carl Fischer moved into their own 12-story landmark building at 56-62 Cooper Square where they remained until 1999.

-In the 1930s Carl Fischer split effectively into two enterprises, Carl Fischer Musical Instrument Co. (dealing in musical instruments) and Carl Fischer Inc. (music publishing).
+In 1930 Fischer merged with C. G. Conn, Ltd., of Elkhart, Ind., and split effectively into two enterprises, Carl Fischer Musical Instrument Co. (dealing in musical instruments) and Carl Fischer Inc. (music publishing).
 The sign above refers to the musical instrument side of Carl Fischer.
 They were located here at 103 E. 16th St. for 20 years (approx. 1950 to 1970).

 For more of the history of the York Band Instrument Co. see John J. Swain's York research website.

-Carl Fischer is still in business as music publishers, now located in the landmark Louis Sullivan building at 65 Bleecker St. Visit their web site at carlfischer.com.
+As of 2008 Carl Fischer is still in business as music publishers, now located in the landmark Louis Sullivan building at 65 Bleecker St. Visit their web site at carlfischer.com.
+Their "About Us" page contains a summary of the company history.

 < previous || next > index map signs by date signs by name see what's new